stacs-cp/Demystify-Visualiser/deploy/Readme.md

 * in Docker Desktop Settings increase the memory for the virtual machine,
 * on my machine with 32GB RAM I increased the default 7.8GB to 14GB.

+Once the container has been built successfully:
+* `docker container create --name demystify-container demystify-image`